cherrytwist/cherrytwist/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic
 about: A theme of work that contain sub-tasks required to complete the larger goal / larger user-story
 title: ''
-labels: ''
+labels: Align Z-GP, Epic
 assignees: ''

 ---